 Ariana Myers first began her training in her hometown of Winchester, VA.
 At the age of 16, she was accepted into the Kirov Academy of Ballet’s year-round program and graduated with honors.
 Following her graduation, she was accepted into Kirov’s Vaganova technique teaching certification program and received her certification in Vaganova technique after completing an intensive year of study.

 Upon graduating from the certification program, Ms. Myers taught in several ballet schools in Virginia and Texas teaching ballet, pointe, character, and variations, setting original choreography, and mentoring students to help them attain more opportunities in the dance world.
+Some of her students have successfully joined companies and prestigious universities’ dance programs.
 She is also pursuing a Bachelor of Science degree in Accounting.

 Permanent Guest Faculty